The Bachelorette Stars: Ranked By Relationship Length!

 Jen Schefft

 Bachelorette Jen Schefft broke up with winner Jerry Ferris on the After the Rose special because she just "wasn't feeling it."
 Not even making it to the day after the finale?
-As we saw with Hannah Brown, Jen set a low bar set for everyone else at least.
+As we saw with Hannah Brown, if nothing else, Jen set very low expectations for everyone else to clear.

 3.